ht-w/blog/README.md

 # Blog
-a simple blog developed by me
+a simple blog designed and developed by me

 blog url: https://hongtingwong.com